Ebonsignori/github-notifications-forwarder/README.md

 By default notifications are sent as a single Slack message.

-Set to "false" to send a new Slack messages for each notification (may run into rate limiting problems)
+Set to "false" to send a new Slack messages for each notification (may run into rate limiting problems depending on bot limits)

 Defaults to `"true"`